lmc-eu/spirit-design-system/CONTRIBUTING.md

 ## Testing

 Each package contains a script called `test`.
-Using this you can test entire package and verify that all parts of the package are in good shape and all rules are met.
+Using this you can test the entire package and verify that all parts of the package are in good shape and all rules are met.

-Testing script includes:
+The testing script includes:

 - linting using [ESlint][eslint]
-- checking formatting using [Prettier][prettier]
+- checking format using the [Prettier][prettier]
-- checking types using [Typescript][typescript] compiler
+- checking types using the [Typescript][typescript] compiler
-- running unit test using [Jest][jest]
+- running unit test using the [Jest][jest]

 ### Unit testing